The American Revolution and the New Country: American History, 1755-1790

 George Washington retired to his plantation.

-There was fighting with Native Americans along the frontier.
+There was renewed fighting with Native Americans along the frontier and in the new territories.

 A small group of the Revolution leaders found this state of affairs intolerable.
 They decided to do something about it.
 The result was the Constitution.

 There was some doubt about whether the members of the Constitutional Convention had a legal mandate to write an entirely new federal constitution.
-But the Constitutional Convention including George Washington, James Madison, Benjamin Franklin, and Alexander Hamilton.
+But the 55 delegates at the Constitutional Convention including George Washington, James Madison, Benjamin Franklin, and Alexander Hamilton.
 John Adams was absent because he was America’s ambassador to Great Britain, but he had input through correspondence with delegates.

 Abolishing or limiting slavery was discussed at the Convention.
 The delegates from the Southern states pointed out that if the Constitution abolished slavery, the Southern states would reject the Constitution and ratification (approval) would fail.